 Somewhere I saw a slogan “get paid for what you’re going to buy anyway”, and it resonated and stuck in my brain.
 So I researched Ebates and decided to sign up, and give the “cash back” way of saving a try.

-I have been using Ebates now for a couple of months earning cash back and it has changed my perspective on cash back programs – specifically because if I am going to buy the products I need anyways why not save or make (depending on how you look at it) money.
+I have been using Ebates now for a couple of years earning cashback and it has changed my perspective on cash back programs – specifically because if I am going to buy the products I need anyways why not save or make (depending on how you look at it) money.

-With two months under my belt I thought I would provide a quick review of the Ebates program for the FTP community, as a means of providing another way to save some money.
+With a few years under my belt, I thought I would provide a quick review of the Ebates program for the FTP community, as a means of providing another way to save some money.

 Here is my quick review of the Ebates program.

-Ebates is a website service that pays you cash back when you shop at stores that are associated with the Ebates program.
+Ebates is a website service that pays you cash back when you shop at stores.
 The program works like this.